Chad Wolf: Early life and education

-Career
+Early career

-Congressional staff
+Congressional staffer

 Wolf worked as a staffer for Republican Senators Phil Gramm, Kay Bailey Hutchison, and then for two and a half years with Chuck Hagel.
 From 2002 to 2005, he worked in the Transportation Security Administration (TSA), becoming Assistant Administrator for Transportation Security Policy in 2005.
 It was during this time he first worked with Kirstjen Nielsen.

 Lobbyist

 From October 2005 to 2016, Wolf was vice president and senior director at Wexler & Walker, a now defunct lobbying firm.
-He helped clients obtain contracts from the TSA, his previous employer.
+He helped clients obtain contracts from the TSA.

-Trump administration
+First Trump administration

 In March 2017, Wolf became chief of staff at the Transportation Security Administration.
 He served in that position for four months, then became Department of Homeland Security (DHS) Deputy Chief of Staff and the top aide to Deputy Secretary Elaine Duke.

 In July 2017, Wolf became chief of staff to DHS Secretary Kirstjen Nielsen.
-While working for Nielsen, he was an early architect of the family separation policy.
-Under questioning from Senator Jacky Rosen, Wolf later testified to Congress that he was not involved in the policy's development and that his function was to provide information to Nielsen and "not to determine whether it was the right or wrong policy".
-A government watchdog group disputed this statement based on internal documents.
+While working for Nielsen, according to congressional testimony, he was not involved in the development of the family separation policy and his function was to provide information to Nielsen and "not to determine whether it was the right or wrong policy".
 Wolf has said he "supported the President's decision when he issued an executive order to stop that practice".

 Wolf then became Assistant Secretary of Homeland Security for Strategy, Plans, Analysis and Risk, a Senior Executive Service position not subject to Senate confirmation.
 He concurrently served as Acting Under Secretary of Homeland Security for Strategy, Policy, and Plans.
 He was nominated in February 2019 to serve permanently as Under Secretary, and his confirmation hearing was held that June.
-Senator Jacky Rosen delayed the nomination to protest poor conditions for children at DHS facilities.

 Acting Secretary of Homeland Security

 Wolf began serving as Acting Secretary of Homeland Security in November 2019.
-In November 2020, a federal court ruled his appointment unlawful and overturned a set of his orders as lacking "legal authority".
-At some point on January 6, the day of the Capitol invasion, Trump formally withdrew his nomination of Wolf.
+In November 2020, a federal court ruled his appointment unlawful and overturned a set of his orders.
+On January 6, 2021, Trump formally withdrew his nomination of Wolf.
 Wolf resigned on January 11, 2021.